mobassir94/Multilingual-NLP-for-Islamic-Theology/README.md

 # How to install the app?

-go to terminal and cd to the root directory of this project,then !pip install -r requirements.txt (make sure no error occured) then, python app.py
+1. go to terminal and cd to the root directory of this project,then

+2. !pip install -r requirements.txt (make sure no error occured) then,

+3. from this google drive link -> https://drive.google.com/drive/folders/1Zw64MRFvQxxwDLYFTdNki7HwNQOM30gy?usp=sharing download these 7 files and store them in assets folder

+4. python app.py

-then,go to browser and hit -> http://127.0.0.1:33507/
+5. Now,go to browser and hit -> http://127.0.0.1:33507/

 # Future Goals

 1. Replace laser2 with laser3
 2. improve bangla translation quality with a bangla spell-checker
+3. Data Driven Similarity checking between Quran and Bible

 # References